UNCLASSIFIED (U)

 9 FAM 402.2-5(C)(7) (U) Investor Seeking Investment in the United States

 (U) An applicant seeking investment in the United States, including an investment that would qualify them for status as an E-2 nonimmigrant investor, is not ineligible for a B visa on that basis alone.
-Similarly, an applicant pursuing EB-5 IV may be issued a B visa to examine or monitor potential qualifying investments if the applicant otherwise establishes qualification for a B visa, including that they do not intend to enter the United States to pursue adjustment of status.
+Similarly, an applicant pursuing an EB-5 IV may be issued a B visa to examine or monitor potential qualifying investments if the applicant otherwise establishes qualification for a B visa, including that they do not intend to enter the United States to pursue adjustment of status.
 Applicants seeking investment, like all B-1/B-2 travelers, are precluded from performing productive labor or from actively participating in the management of the business while in the United States in B status.

 9 FAM 402.2-5(C)(8) (U) Equestrian Sports